-Each of these fonts have a specific purpose to serve.
+Each of these fonts has a specific purpose to serve.
 They also play a specific role in the hierarchy of your design system.
 Each typeface should fulfill roles like:

 - Product packaging

-Nothing puts the use of fonts in branding into perspective like looking at specific examples of brands that owe part of their success to excellent typography.
-Let’s take a look into this notable five.
+To put the application of fonts in branding into perspective, let's look at the best examples of brands that owe part of their success to excellent typography.

 1. Alfa Romeo

-The Italian automotive brand is famous for its class, style and elegance.
-The font of this company’s choice - Apex New - reflects this personality and tone of voice in their messaging while being fit for the trends of the XXI century market.
+The Italian automotive brand is famous for its class, style, and elegance.
+The company's font, Apex New, reflects this personality and tone of voice in their messaging while being fit for the trends of the XXI century market.

-The historic magazine, that is almost 100 years old, has one of the most distinctive fonts in journalism and print media.
-Their clean NY Irvin font is simple and only slightly quirky, providing uniqueness and enticing readers into consuming the equally one-of-a-kind content.
+The 100-year-old historic magazine has one of the most distinctive fonts in journalism and print media.
+Their clean NY Irvin font is simple and only slightly quirky, providing uniqueness and enticing readers into consuming equally one-of-a-kind content.